-6 Best Off-Road Electric Scooters (Selected From 31 Models)
+Top Picks: Best Off-Road Electric Scooters

 Budget

-Our top choices that are on the lowest end of the price scale, but still make light work of off-road terrain.
+Top choices that are on the lowest end of the price scale, but still make light work of off-road terrain.

 Mid-Range

-Our top choices that have more power, higher ground clearance, and deeper traveling suspension to take on less predictable terrain.
+Top choices that have more power, higher ground clearance, and deeper traveling suspension to take on less predictable terrain.

 Premium